-While I believe that these therapeutic modalities are instrumental in helping people develop better coping skills, I also strongly believe that enjoying sound mental health largely depends on how well we are able to build interpersonal relationships that foster our sense of self worth and promote personal balance and growth.
-Psychotherapy guided by the principles of attachment theory and research is very helpful in recognizing our working models of relationships.
+While I believe that different therapeutic modalities are instrumental in helping people develop better coping skills, I also strongly believe that enjoying sound mental health greatly depends on how well we are able to build interpersonal relationships that foster our sense of self worth and promote personal balance and growth.
 It can be liberating to become aware of the fact that we formed our patterns of relationships at the time when our coping options may have been limited.
 Awareness provides the freedom to choose whether to keep these patterns of relationships or work to develop new ones that may better affirm our sense of self.

 I am fascinated by human resilience and how it can help us overcome challenging life experiences and turn them into opportunities for healing, spiritual growth, and becoming a better person.
 I am also convinced that we have what we need for healing within us, and the role of the therapist is to help us connect with this healing part of ourselves and bring forward this ingrained knowledge.
 I also believe that mind-body connection is a profound resource for cultivating health which can be tapped into by learning to feel safe in and appreciate one’s body.